 Scenarios and applications

-The Network for Earthquake Engineering Simulation (NEES) project is an NSF MRE project that seeks to lessen the impact of earthquake and tsunami-related disasters by providing revolutionary capabilities for earthquake engineering research.
+The Network for Earthquake Engineering Simulation (NEES) project is an NSF MRE (Microbiological Research Establishment) project that seeks to lessen the impact of earthquake and tsunami-related disasters by providing revolutionary capabilities for earthquake engineering research.
 A state-of-the-art network links world-class experimental facilities around the country, enabling researchers to collaborate on experiments, computational modeling, data analysis, and education.
 NEES currently has ~75 users across approximately 15 universities.
 These users use TeraGrid HPC and data resources for various structural engineering simulations using both commercial codes and research codes based on algorithms developed by academic researchers.
 Some of these simulations, especially those using commercial FEM codes such as Abaqus, Ansys, Fluent, and LS-Dyna, require moderately large shared memory nodes, such as the large memory nodes of Abe at the Pittsburg Supercomputing Center, but scale to only a few tens of processors using MPI.
 Large memory is needed because the whole mesh structure is required on each node due to the basic FEM algorithm used.
 Many of these codes have OpenMP parallelization, in addition to using MPI, and users mainly utilize shared memory nodes using OpenMP for pre/post processing.
 On the other hand, some academic codes, such as OpenSees which is tuned for specific material behavior, can scale well on many thousands of processors, including on Kraken at NICS, and Ranger at TACC.
 Due to the geographically distributed location of NEES researchers and experimental facilities, high bandwidth data transfer and data access are vital.

 Involved resources and production Grid infrastructure